calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 TASK: For SP3
-Create a screen capture video that is less than 2min, demoing your reflection workflow
+Create a screen capture video that is less than 2min, demoing your reflection workflow Reflection workflow requirements:
-Requirements:
 * Active/Current actions/tasks + Archived actions/tasks
-* Class/Tutor must have access to some of your actions/reflections/resources
+* Group have access to some of your actions/reflections/resources
-* This must be linked from the course blackboard wiki
+* Linked from the course blackboard wiki

 Next session we will be consolidating as a group how we reflect and collaborate online.